smokefreefv/smokefreefv.github.io/index.md

 Cigarette smokers can chew nicotine gum or use nicotine patches.
 Cannabis smokers can consume edibles.

 **Is this fair to people who bought units expecting that they would be able to smoke?**
 Smoking in perpetuity in and around one's home was never guaranteed.
 Cultural norms have changed.
 We tolerate smoking in a lot fewer places than we used to, which most people regard as an improvement.
 People can now expect smoke-free air at a mall or restaurant.
-The same should be true in our homes, yards and balconies.
+The same should be true in our homes, patios and balconies.

 **Has any other local condo association implemented a ban like this?**
 Yes, including several in Arlington.
 None have yet done so in Fairlington.